 1. Use a Professional Email Template Builder

-While it may seem easy, organizing the text and images in your newsletter in a readable, attractive way is actually very difficult.
-In fact, there is now an entire field of graphic design called UX (user experience) design dedicated to just that.
+While it may seem easy, organizing the text and images in your newsletter into a readable, attractive design is actually very difficult.
+In fact, there is now an entire field of graphic design called user experience dedicated to just that.
+But there are plenty of options that don’t require you to possess this expertise yourself.

-For most agents, using the template builder in their customer relationship manager (CRM) is probably going to be the easiest way to quickly create great-looking templates.
-Propertybase, for example, uses the industry-leading Salesforce CRM to power its system.
-That means you not only have an easy-to-use, drag-and-drop email template builder (pictured above), but can access hundreds of templates via Salesforce plugins.
+For most agents, using the template builder in their customer relationship manager (CRM) is probably going to be the easiest way to quickly create great-looking emails.
+Wise Agent, for example, includes an easy-to-use, email builder for bulk and/or automated emails, plus you can pull from their vast library of pre-written templates and stock content.

 Create a Custom Mailchimp Template